 - HMT consultation on Regulating auctions of EU emissions allowances

-- FSA policy statement on regulating bidding for emission allowances under the EU ETS
+- Financial Services Authority (FSA) policy statement on regulating bidding for emission allowances under the EU ETS

 - European Commission EU ETS page